 It is very plausible that the Christian Bible played a crucial role in the adoption of the codex as a book format by the early second century CE.
 A codex is a rectangular block of manuscript text with separate leaves hinged along their left or right margins so they can be turned in succession to follow a text from beginning to end.
 In other words, like a modern book!
 One of the many explanations for this crucial development in book history is that the Epistles of St. Paul, edited about 100 CE, was such a large compilation that it would have been impossible to include it in a single scroll.

-The next two images displayed below describe a papyrus leaf (recto and verso), part of a thirty-leaf section of a codex that contains the Epistles of St. Paul.
+The two images displayed above (P. Mich. inv.
+6238, p.
+32 & 33) describe a papyrus leaf (recto and verso), part of a thirty-leaf section of a codex that contains the Epistles of St. Paul.
 They are written in a beautiful hand that can be dated from the late second to the fourth century CE, making this codex the oldest known copy of the Epistles of St. Paul.

 The regular handwriting demonstrates the work of a skilled professional scribe, giving each letter the same amount of attention.
 At a later moment, a reader went through the text and added reading marks above the line in a slightly darker ink than the main text.
 Although the precise purpose of these readings marks is not clear and they are placed fairly irregularly throughout the text, they must have aided the reading of these verses in church: as it is usual for such early manuscripts, there are no word or sentence divisions in the text and the reading marks are placed where there are clear sense divisions.

 The group of letters with a horizontal line above them are the so-called nomina sacra (sacred names).
 In Christian manuscripts, the names of Jesus, the Lord, Holy Spirit, and so on, were not written out in full, but only with the first and last letter.
 For instance, the nomen sacrum, ΘῩ, that is, θεοῦ, can be found throughout these two pages.